kosinaz/martian-io/README.md

 Parallel play:

 Once the HQ is built, the foreman chooses the next project.
 Players will take the necessary materials from the stockpile to the next building, next to each other.
 Once again, the best one will be rewarded.
+Exploration is still allowed to increase the stockpile and get points for rewards.

+Ambient coop:

+Further buildings are built the same way, early ones usually producing new material types.
+Rewards give bonus the everyone: rails to increase speed, generators for energy.